 “Because of the space limitations on that site, we aren’t going to be able to have additional parking there for them either,” Drumeler explained.

-City Senior Planner Ward explained that while there is a master plan, the new courthouse plan is not finished.
+City Supervising Planner Matthew Ward explained that while there is a master plan, the new courthouse plan is not finished.

 They still need to review a “major subdivision” in the coming weeks.